ArchitectsArmando Montero, Diego Labbé

 ContractorRamón Salazar, Armando Montero

-From the architect.
+Text description provided by the architects.
 The project is located on the bay of Melimoyu in the fjords of the Aysén region, Chilean Patagonia.

 The isolated nature of the area means that access is only possible by sea or air.
 The mountains and the virgin forests end abruptly on the sea front.
 Clearings on the ground are almost non-existent, mainly just pristine forests which are very difficult to penetrate.